 Figure 6.31.4-1: Procedure for subscription to network performance analytics

-1. The SMF sends Nnwdaf_AnalyticsSubscription_Subscribe or Nnwdaf_AnalyticsInfo_Request (Analytics ID=Service Experience per UP path (UPF and DNAI), Target of Analytics Reporting=any UE, Analytics Filter=Application ID, Area of Interest, and Analytics target Period(s)) to the NWDAF.
+1. The Consumer NF sends Nnwdaf_AnalyticsSubscription_Subscribe or Nnwdaf_AnalyticsInfo_Request (Analytics ID=Service Experience per UP path (UPF and DNAI), Target of Analytics Reporting=any UE, Analytics Filter=Application ID, Area of Interest, and Analytics target Period(s)) to the NWDAF.

+2. The NWDAF collects the required input data from AMF as described in Clause 6.31.2.

+3. The NWDAF collects the required input data from SMF as described in Clause 6.31.2.

+4. The NWDAF collects the required input data from AF as described in Clause 6.31.2.

-2. The NWDAF provides the data analytics, i.e. the observed Service Experience per UP path (UPF and DNAI) to the consumer SMF by means of either Nnwdaf_AnalyticsInfo_Request response or Nnwdaf_AnalyticsSubscription_Notify.
+5. The NWDAF provides the data analytics, i.e. the observed Service Experience per UP path (UPF and DNAI) to the consumer NF by means of either Nnwdaf_AnalyticsInfo_Request response or Nnwdaf_AnalyticsSubscription_Notify.

+Case 1: Consumer NF is the SMF

-3. An AF may send a request to influence SMF routing decisions for traffic of PDU Session as defined in clause 5.6.7, TS 23.501 [2] and clause 4.3.6.4, TS 23.502 [3].
+6. An AF may send a request to influence SMF routing decisions for traffic of PDU Session as defined in clause 5.6.7, TS 23.501 [2] and clause 4.3.6.4, TS 23.502 [3].

-4. The PCF updates the SMF with corresponding new PCC rule(s) with PCF initiated SM Policy Association Modification procedure as described in clause 4.16.5.2, TS 23.502 [3].
+7. The PCF updates the SMF with corresponding new PCC rule(s) with PCF initiated SM Policy Association Modification procedure as described in clause 4.16.5.2, TS 23.502 [3].